nickyiliwang0000/h/applied-javascript/how-to-organize-your-javascript.md

 In our sample conflict above, we're running into what's called a scope issue.

 Variables declared outside of a function are part of the **global** scope.
-This means they can be accessed (and reassigned) from *anywhere* in your code.
+Meaning they can be accessed (and reassigned) from *anywhere* in your code.

 On the other hand, variables declared inside a function have **local** scope.
-This means they're only available to other code *inside the function*
+Meaning they are only accessible to that functions code block:

 #### Examples